Choonster-WoW-AddOns/TargetNameplateIndicator/README.md

 It can be configured by editing the options at the top of core.lua.

-You can download the AddOn from [Curse](http://www.curse.com/addons/wow/targetnameplateindicator) or [WoW Interface](http://www.wowinterface.com/downloads/info21391-TargetNameplateIndicator.html).
+You can download the AddOn from [CurseForge](https://www.curseforge.com/wow/addons/targetnameplateindicator) or [WoW Interface](https://www.wowinterface.com/downloads/info21391-TargetNameplateIndicator.html).

-You can find the latest alpha versions on [CurseForge](http://wow.curseforge.com/addons/targetnameplateindicator/) and the source code on [GitHub](https://github.com/Choonster/TargetNameplateIndicator).
+You can also find the latest alpha versions on CurseForge and the source code on [GitHub](https://github.com/Choonster-WoW-AddOns/TargetNameplateIndicator).

 The AddOn and its source code are licensed under the terms of the MIT License, detailed in LICENSE.txt